dustinpfister/blog_posts/_posts/js-iife.md

 layout: post
 categories: js
 id: 605
-updated: 2020-06-21 10:25:19
+updated: 2020-06-21 10:28:12
-version: 1.9
+version: 1.10
 ---

 A [JS IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) or [Immediately Invoked Function Expression](https://en.wikipedia.org/wiki/Immediately_invoked_function_expression) is a way to make a javaScript function that self invokes right away.
 When it comes to older specs of javaScript an IIFE is a way to go about using the function level only variable scope of those specs to have a whole bunch of private, or local variables wrapped up inside the body of one of these IIFE deals.
+In late specs of javaScript there is now block level variable scope, but I still find myself often using and IIFE with, or in place of, block level scope.

 The return keyword can then be used as a way to go about returning something that can be stored in a variable, this something that is returned can be a plain old object with properties, or a function, or a function with properties that serves as a kind of public API.